Antigua and Barbuda: Pre-colonial period

-Antigua was first settled by archaic age hunter-gatherer Amerindians called the Ciboney.
+Archaic-period hunter-gatherers called the Ciboney were the first culture present in Antigua and Barbuda.
 Carbon dating has established the earliest settlements started around 3100 BC.
 They were succeeded by the ceramic age pre-Columbian Arawak-speaking Saladoid people who migrated from the lower Orinoco River.
-They introduced agriculture, raising, among other crops, the famous Antigua black pineapple (Ananas comosus), corn, sweet potatoes, chiles, guava, tobacco, and cotton.
-Later on the more bellicose Caribs also settled the island, possibly by force.
+They introduced agriculture, raising, among other crops, the famous Antigua Black Pineapple (Ananas comosus), corn, sweet potatoes, chillies, guava, tobacco, and cotton.
+Later on the Caribs settled the island.

-European arrival and settlement
+European arrival and slavery

 Christopher Columbus was the first European to sight the islands in 1493.
 The Spanish did not colonise Antigua until after a combination of European and African diseases, malnutrition, and slavery eventually extirpated most of the native population; smallpox was probably the greatest killer.

 The English settled on Antigua in 1632; Christopher Codrington settled on Barbuda in 1685.
 Tobacco and then sugar was grown, worked by a large population of slaves transported from West Africa, who soon came to vastly outnumber the European settlers.